St. Michael's Church, Berlin: Interior

 The church is a hall church, i.e. the three aisles of the nave were all of the same height (before they were destroyed in the war).
 The architect, Soller, originally planned the church as a "Zentralbau" (i.e. a building with rotational symmetry).
 He adapted this idea into a basilica structure, roofing each bay so that they appeared as a series of "Zentralbauten" arranged one after another.

 The three aisles each end in an apse, as in Romanesque architecture.
 The two side apses used to contain altars dedicated to Mary and Joseph.
 The central apse, there is an image of the Archangel Michael locked in combat with Lucifer in the form of a dragon atop the high altar; the half-dome of the apse's ceiling contains a depiction of Jesus as Pantokrator.

 Not all the decorations and images of the interior were restored during the post-war renovations.
 The original organ, now lost, was located in the matroneum above the main entrance.
 The pulpit is located on an eastern pillar of the crossing.
 There is also a tabernacle with a marble image of the Madonna on the altar, made by sculptor Heinrich Pohlmann.

 The transept is roofed by a barrel vault.
 After the partial destruction of the church, services were moved to the transept and as a result the eastern side entrance is now the main entrance to the church.
 The current organ is located in a new matroneum above the eastern entrance.
 This organ was made in 1960 by the W. Sauer Orgelbau Frankfurt company.

 The west end of the transept now serves as the Choir and contains the altar.
 A two-level flat roof has been installed in the nave, which extends to the final columns before the transept.
 The rest of the old nave has been converted into a garden.

 Architectural style

 The church is considered a successful synthesis of Neoclassical and Medieval architecture.
 Soller drew on earlier architectural styles in a historicist manner.
 It is strongly influenced by Medieval and Renaissance churches of Padua and Venice.
 Soller had taken a five-month research trip through Italy in 1845, immediately before his first design work.
-The interaction between the water and architecture in Vencie was a particular inspiration.
+The interaction between the water and architecture in Venice was a particular inspiration.
 The facade with its filigree angels was based on San Giorgio Maggiore in Venice.
 The overall design, with its three apses and the vast nave is, however, heavily influenced by the church of San Salvador, Venice.
 The combination of the "Zentralbau" and hall church structures had a significant influence on several subsequent buildings of the Schinkel school in Berlin.